jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Less refactoring when changing the type.
-Less dependency on specific implementation allowing you to switch more easily to another class.
+Less refactoring when changing the `type`.
+Less dependency on specific implementation allowing you to switch more easily to another `class`.

 ### Nested Class on Top

-Putting nested classes at the top of the parent class' code.
+Putting nested `classes` at the top of the parent `class'` code.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">